 Inform Direct is the perfect tool to help make this task a whole lot easier.

-In the 12 months ending 31 July 2017, XYZ Services Ltd has turnover of £80,000, their highest rolling annual turnover to date.
-Because that’s still under the VAT registration threshold of £85,000, at that point there’s no need for the company to register for VAT.
+In the 12 months ending 31 July 2019, XYZ Services Ltd has turnover of £80,000, their highest rolling annual turnover to date.
+Because that’s still under the VAT registration threshold of £85,000, at that point there’s no need for the company to register for VAT, as long as they don’t have the expectation that taxable turnover will reach the limit in the coming month.

-September is another good month for XYZ Services Ltd, and sales continue to increase.
-Looking back from the end of August 2017, annual turnover now stands at £87,000.
+While August is quiet, September is a really successful month for XYZ Services Ltd, and sales significantly increase.
+Looking back from the end of September 2019, annual turnover now stands at £88,000.
 Having exceeded the VAT registration threshold, it’s now time for the business to register for VAT.

-You must register within 30 days of exceeding the registration threshold, so it’s important to keep a close eye on your turnover on at least a monthly basis, particularly as you approach the threshold.
-In the above example, as the threshold was breached on 31 August 2017, VAT registration must take place by 30 September.
+You must register within 30 days of the end of the month in which you exceed the registration threshold, so it’s important to keep a close eye on your turnover on at least a monthly basis, particularly as you approach the threshold.
+In the above example, as the threshold was breached on 31 August 2019, VAT registration must take place by 30 September.

 According to HMRC, the total value of sales for this purpose also needs to include: